lespalt/iRon/README.md

 ## Building from source

 This app is built with Visual Studio 2022.
 The free version should suffice, though I haven't tried it.
 The project/solution files should work out of the box.
-Depending on your system, you may need to separately install prerequisites to build DirectX applications.
+Depending on your Visual Studio setup, you may need to install additional prerequisites that allow you to build DirectX applications.

 ---